FDio/csit/docs/job_specs/report_iterative/2n-tx2/vpp-mrr-00.md

 1c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND dot1q-ip4base
 2c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND dot1q-ip4base
 4c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND dot1q-ip4base
+##### ethip4-ip4base-iacldstbase
+1c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4-ip4base-iacldstbase
+2c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4-ip4base-iacldstbase
+4c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4-ip4base-iacldstbase
 ##### ethip4udp-ip4base-iacl50sf-10kflows
 1c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4udp-ip4base-iacl50sf-10kflows
 2c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4udp-ip4base-iacl50sf-10kflows